ManikSheoran/DukaanSahaayak-server/README.md

-# BillDeck Backend
+# Dukaan Sahaayak Backend

-This is the backend for BillDeck, a smart inventory management system.
+This is the backend for Dukaan Sahaayak, a smart inventory management system.
 It provides a robust API to manage products, sales, purchases, customers, vendors, and credit tracking.
 The application is built with FastAPI and uses a PostgreSQL database.
 It also integrates with Twilio for sending SMS notifications and Google's Gemini AI for intelligent product extraction from images.

 ## Features